Academic probation: Academic probation

 It was decided that in practice, evaluating whether a probationer satisfied such criteria would take at least three years, although it was possible for it to take just one or two in rare, exceptional, cases.
 Also, stipulated by the agreement was that completion of academic probation at one university should count towards probation at other institutions, and that it was unreasonable to impose second or third probationary periods.

 However, this stipulation does not cover the shorter, one year, probationary period used by universities that came after the FHA Act 1992.
 That shorter period resulted from a 1990/1991 agreement between teaching unions and the then polytechnics and colleges that were later to become universities under the Act.
 It was modified by various local agreements with individual institutions.
 (Middlesex University, for example, has an eight-month academic probation period as a result of a local agreement.)
 In such universities, the focus of academic probation is less upon the performance research and other scholarly work, and more upon the performance of teaching work.
 The universities can, for example, require several formal observations of a probationer's teaching practices, for assessment and review.
 (Middlesex University requires two, for example.)

+Scholastic probation

+Scholastic probation, sometimes known as flunking out, is the formal warning that is given to students at a higher educational institution as the result of poor academic achievement.
+Normally, if students that are on academic probation do not quickly address their grades and improve their GPA to at least a 2.0, more serious consequences may occur, which are not limited to academic suspension.